 The Trope Namer is Thomas Hobbes, who said that all humans are naturally entitled to everything, and that when two humans try to assert their right to the same thing, conflicts ensue.
 The result is a "state of nature" in which every individual becomes a judge of what is right based on their own beliefs.
 The only solution that will allow humans to co-exist peacefully is for humans to agree to relinquish nearly all of those natural rights, on the condition that everyone else do so as well.
 In order to ensure that everyone plays nice, a Sovereign, which can be either an individual or an assembly, has to be given enough power to browbeat people back into line.
 As soon as people agree to follow the rules laid down in this "social contract", they are free to assert their right to whatever they can, within that framework.
 Not everyone has to agree, but as soon as a majority signs up, the rest will follow, either by application of carrot or by application of stick.
 And considering the alternative is a life that is "solitary, poor, nasty, brutish, and short", most people will agree.
 It is worthwhile to note that Hobbes never stated that a ruler must be autocratic, positing that an assembly could do the job as well.
 He also never stated that the Sovereign could not be democratically elected.
 On the other hand, he did insist that the Sovereign—be it an assembly or a single person—have absolute power.

-In an amusing coincidence, the theologian John Calvin had a similarly pessimistic view of humanity.
+Somewhat amusingly in hindsight, the theologian John Calvin had a similarly pessimistic view of humanity.
 His Doctrine of Total Depravity maintained that people have a natural, innate inclination to do evil of every sort.
-The key difference was that he denied any possibility that this could be countered by mere human authority.
+It's probable that Calvin's ideas had a significant influence on Hobbes; Hobbes also thought long and hard about theology, almost certainly read Calvin, and of course Calvinist ideas were "in the air" when Hobbes was writing (remember, the Parliamentary faction in the English Civil War had a leading Puritan—i.e. Calvinist—contingent).
+The key difference between Calvin and Hobbes was that Calvin denied any possibility that this could be countered by mere human authority.

 The United States government is based more on the ideas of John Locke than Thomas Hobbes (which were Lighter and Softer versions of things Hobbes said for the most part), but it gives lip service to the idea that Humans Are Bastards by way of a "checks and balances" system in which the government's powers are divided amongst branches with different aims, scope, and oversight, essentially forcing them all to work together if they want to get anything done.
 In theory it's not impossible for the President of the United States to assume autocratic power, but in practice it would require far, far too many people to be on board with the idea to ever be practical.